Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 GROSS: (Laughter).

-RAINBOW: I have a gift - not about to explain it to you.
+RAINBOW: I have a gift.
+I'm not about to explain it to you.

 GROSS: This is FRESH AIR.
 And if you're just joining us, my guest is Randy Rainbow.
 And he writes and records song parodies, usually taking Broadway melodies and setting his own satirical lyrics to them.
 Typically, the songs are about President Trump or politics.
-And he posts them on YouTube; they get a gazillion views.
-And in August, he's going to start touring again with his show of his songs.
+And he posts them on YouTube.
+They get a gazillion views.

 RAINBOW: They're big fans.